-The Australian use volume of benzophenone in 2019 was estimated to be 850 kg/year based on data collected in the Asia-Pacific region by the International Fragrance Association (IFRA).
-No specific Australian industrial end use information has been identified.
+The Australian use volumes of benzophenone as a fragrance were estimated to be 850 kg/year in 2019 and 1000 kg/year in 2023, based on data collected in the Asia-Pacific region by the International Fragrance Association (IFRA).

 The chemical has non-industrial uses in therapeutic goods (TGA 2024).